The significance of the Forum’s historic location and collaborative approach to programming truly made this an event not to be missed.

 Land Base and Cultural Experiences

-Participants will be able to engage in two experiences; one land base (such as voyageur canoe ride, harvesting, fishing) and one cultural base experience.
-Groups will be broken into 4 groups and rotate once.
+Participants were able to engage in two experiences; one land-based (such as voyageur canoe ride, harvesting, fishing) and one culture-based experience.

-Participants will experience a tasting of various traditional foods and delicacies.
-View video
+Participants experienced a tasting of various traditional foods and delicacies.

 Performance: Jerry Cans